zong-area/ansible-kubernetes/README.md

 # use ansible create kubernetes

-Is testing on Centos Stream 9 and only auto install crio & kubelet & kubeadm & kubectl
+Is testing on Centos Stream 9 then can create kubernetes control plane

+##Importent##
+Use befor you need readly ansible environment then can ssh no password to connect all node